OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-04.md

 Remember the day you stood before the Lord your God at Horeb, when He said to me, “Assemble the people before me to hear my words so that they may learn to revere me all the days they live on the earth and may teach them to their children.”

 ## Deuteronomy 4:11
-You came near and stood at the foot of the mountain, while it blazed with fire to the very heavens, with black clouds and deep darkness.
+You approached and stood at the base of the mountain, which was ablaze with fire reaching to the heavens, surrounded by black clouds and deep darkness.

 ## Deuteronomy 4:12
 Then the Lord spoke to you from the midst of the fire; you heard the sound of words but saw no form—there was only a voice.